Lazenby Laboratory

 • Electrocatalysis of industrially relevant reactions, such as the investigation of low cost transition metal carbides as electrocatalytic materials for the oxygen evolution reaction.

-We are a collaborative and interdisciplinary research group, and currently have a team of PhD students (Amanda, Debashis, Yusuf, Ana and Justin) and undergraduate students (Renee, Matt, Michael, Mia and Olivia).
-We are seeking highly motivated graduate students to join us in our research efforts in Fall 2024.
+We are a collaborative and interdisciplinary research group, and currently have a team of PhD students (Debashis, Yusuf, Ana, Lara, Mikey, Robbie and Airionna), and undergraduate students (Brett and Raphaela).
+We are seeking highly motivated graduate students to join us in our research efforts in Fall 2025.
 To enquire about these positions, or undergraduate research positions, please contact Dr. Lazenby via email about joining the lab.

 Recent News